March 30, 2021

 If your shoulder hurts, the cause is probably one of these common problems.

 It’s hard to swing a golf club, blow-dry your hair or even drive if you have chronic shoulder pain.
 What might be the trouble, and what should you do to relieve it?
-There are three common shoulder problems that bring people to Vanderbilt Orthopaedics.
+There are three common shoulder problems that bring people to an orthopedic specialist.

 What is it?

-If you have impingement syndrome or rotator cuff disease, you may feel pain in your shoulder when reaching overhead or behind you (for example, reaching for the car’s seat belt, or fastening a bra).
-The pain is usually in the front and side of the shoulder and spreads down the upper arm to the mid-humerus (upper arm bone).
+You may feel pain in your shoulder when reaching overhead or behind you (for example, reaching for the car’s seat belt, or fastening a bra).
+The pain is usually in the front and side of the shoulder and spreads down the upper arm.
 You may feel weakness when lifting the arm to the front or side.
 The pain can vary, but generally it’s sharp pain, usually related to activity.
 Pain at night is another common complaint, Bowman said.

 Who is most at risk?

 Repetitive overhead motions can lead to these problems.
-Vanderbilt Orthopaedics surgeons see this in athletes who serve tennis balls or pitch baseballs; and “weekend warriors” who do physical activity with repetitive arm movements in intense bursts — for example, painting a room.
+Vanderbilt Orthopaedics surgeons see this in athletes who serve tennis balls or pitch baseballs, and in “weekend warriors” who do physical activity with repetitive arm movements— for example, painting a room or doing yard work.

 What’s the treatment?

-Treatment will depend on the individual case, but generally, impingement syndrome and rotator cuff disease can improve with physical therapy, oral anti-inflammatory medicines or steroid injections around the rotator cuff.
+It will depend on the individual, but generally, impingement syndrome and rotator cuff disease can improve with physical therapy, oral anti-inflammatory medicines, or steroid injections around the rotator cuff.
 In more advanced cases, treatment may include arthroscopic surgical repair of the rotator cuff.

 2. Arthritis